zoffline/zwift-offline/README.md

 of a Zwift server.
 Currently it's designed for only a single user at a time and the UDP game node is minimally implemented.

+zoffline also offers riding against ghosts (your previous rides).
+Enable this feature by checking "Enable ghosts" in zoffline's launcher.
+See https://github.com/zoffline/zwift-offline/issues/56 for extra details.

+Additionally, zoffline's launcher allows selecting a specific map to ride on without mucking about with config files.

 ## Install

 Setting up zoffline requires two primary steps.
 First, zoffline must be installed and run on a system before running Zwift (either on the system running Zwift or on another locally networked system).
 Second, Zwift must be configured to use zoffline instead of the official Zwift server.